1967 Dime Value Checker: Errors List & No Mint Mark Worth

 The Easy Way to Know Your 1967 Dime Value

 Determining your 1967 dime’s value doesn’t have to be complicated.
-Start by examining the coin’s condition and looking for the Full Bands feature on the torch.
+Start by examining the coin’s condition and looking for the Full Bands feature on the torch — use a 5x to 10x magnifying glass and check that all horizontal separation lines run completely from edge to edge with no breaks.

 Check if your coin came from a Special Mint Set, which typically shows superior strike quality and reflective surfaces.
 Look for any errors like missing clad layers or off-center strikes that could increase value significantly.